FOREX-Dollar gains against yen as Fed policy, debt ceiling in focus

 By Karen Brettell

-NEW YORK, May 22 (Reuters) - The dollar rose against the Japanese yen on Monday, holding just below a six-month high, as investors waited on fresh signals on whether the U.S. Federal Reserve is likely to continue hiking interest rates and watched for news that Congress will reach an agreement to raise the U.S. debt ceiling.
+NEW YORK, May 22 (Reuters) - The dollar rose against the Japanese yen on Monday, holding just below a six-month high, as investors waited on fresh data to signal whether the U.S. Federal Reserve is likely to continue hiking interest rates, while watching for news of a congressional deal to raise the U.S. debt ceiling.

-The greenback has bounced for the past two weeks as stronger than expected economic reports and hawkish Fed officials keep the prospect of further interest rate increases alive.
+The greenback has gained for the past two weeks as stronger than expected economic reports and hawkish Fed officials keep the prospect of further interest rate increases alive.

 “The dollar had a nice two-week bounce, helped by rising U.S. interest rates,” said Marc Chandler, chief market strategist at Bannockburn Global Forex in New York.

-But comments from Fed Chair Jerome Powell on Friday that tighter credit conditions could mean fewer rate hikes pulled the greenback off its highs.
+Comments from Fed Chair Jerome Powell on Friday that tighter credit conditions could mean fewer rate hikes pulled the greenback off its highs, however.

 “It seemed to me to be the strongest case yet for a pause,” Chandler said.
 “I look for some broad consolidation as we wait for the next shoe to drop.”